 Why?
 I’ll never fully know why, but I was disappointed by Brussels!
 I can’t help but rank it last.
-The city was dirty and there wasn’t that much to do in my opinion.
+The city was overrated and there wasn’t that much to do in my opinion.

 Favorite sight: I loved seeing the Atomium.
 Unfortunately, I didn’t even go inside because we had so many other things we wanted to do/see during the day.
 Looking back, I really wish I had gone inside because it’s one of the coolest structures I’ve ever seen.

 Favorite food/place to eat: I actually loved the waffles here, but I mean who doesn’t?
-I bought a chocolate covered waffle from a little food truck right at the Atomium.
+It’s one of the things that Belgium is famous for.
+I bought a chocolate-covered waffle from a little food truck right at the Atomium.
 I didn’t find the fries that I ate to be anything special, but maybe I went to the wrong place!